yasminsayed-dev/final_project/README.md

 •	src/test/java/tests: Contains all test classes.

-o	BaseTest.java: Sets up and tears down the WebDriver for each test.
+o	test.BaseTest.java: Sets up and tears down the WebDriver for each test.

-o	PIMTests.java: Tests related to the PIM Module.
+o	test.PIMTests.java: Tests related to the PIM Module.

-o	AdminTests.java: Tests for the User Management module.
+o	test.AdminTests.java: Tests for the User Management module.

-o	RecruitmentTests.java: Tests for the Recruitment module.
+o	test.RecruitmentTests.java: Tests for the Recruitment module.

 o	LeaveTests.java: Tests for the Leave module.

-o	PerformanceTests.java:Tests for the Performance Module.
+o	test.PerformanceTests.java:Tests for the Performance Module.

 •	src/main/java/pages: Page Object Model (POM) classes for different pages.